10 August 2020

 The JobKeeper scheme will continue to be available to new recipients, however they must meet the existing eligibility requirements and additional turnover tests.

 Eligibility for JobKeeper must be assessed in advance of BAS deadlines to ensure businesses pay their eligible employees the required amounts ("wage condition") in order to receive the JobKeeper payment from the ATO.
+The Commissioner of Taxation has the discretion to extend the time the employer has to make the payments so they can confirm eligibility before making payments.
+Details for this discretion are yet to be announced.

 From 28 September 2020 to 3 January 2021, people who worked at least 20 hours a week on average will receive a flat rate of $1,200 a fortnight.
 Those who work less will receive a flat rate of $750 per fortnight.